Hebei-Studios/Tang-County-Issues/.github/GOVERNANCE.md

 Responses will be determined by the reviewers on the basis of the information gathered and of the potential consequences.
 It may include:

-- taking no further action
+- Taking no further action.
-- issuing a reprimand (private or public)
+- Issuing a reprimand. (private or public)
-- asking for an apology (private or public)
+- Asking for an apology. (private or public)
-- permanent ban from the GitHub org and Discord server
+- Permanent ban from the GitHub org and Discord server.
-- revoked contributor status
+- Revoked contributor status.

 ---